Clinical Medical Assistant

 Seats are limited.
 Call Today!

-Medical assistants often work directly with physicians, helping with patient examinations, or provide injections or medications as directed.
+Clinical Medical Assistants often work directly with physicians, helping with patient examinations, or provide injections or medications as directed.
 They must always follow the orders of their superiors and perform their duties in accordance with state law.
-Medical assistant certification also qualifies one to input patient information into medical records, which must be done accurately and consistently.
 In laboratories, their duties may involve preparing blood samples and performing other routine tasks to support the facility’s operations.

-A medical assistant in NYC may take on more of an administrative role, coding medical information and filling out insurance forms, or answering phones and scheduling appointments.
-They may also work in a clinical setting, in which their duties may vary from one facility to another or one state to another.
+A Clinical Medical Assistant in NYC can expect to work primarily in a clinical setting, in which their duties may vary from one facility to another or one state to another.
 Their responsibilities may include conducting laboratory tests, sterilizing instruments, preparing patients for medical imaging, changing dressings, or drawing blood.

-A medical assistant can also work for a specialist, such as a podiatrist or an ophthalmologist.
+A Clinical Medical Assistant can also work for a specialist, such as a podiatrist or an ophthalmologist.
 Their duties can range from basic patient care to assisting in surgical procedures.

 Part Time Schedule (24 weeks)